Gorakhpur–Yesvantpur Express

+The 12592 / 91 Yesvantpur–Gorakhpur Express is a Superfast Express train belonging to Indian Railways North Eastern Railway zone that runs between Yesvantpur Junction and Gorakhpur Junction in India.The Bi-weekly service from Gorakhpur was going to Hyderabad as 5090/5089 Gorakhpur - Hyderabad Express(now 12590/12589 Secunderabad - Gorakhpur - Secunderabad).
+Later, one day run of 5090/89 was extended to Bangalore(Bengaluru) as 5092/5091(now 12592/12591 Yesvantpur - Gorakhpur - Yesvantpur Express).

 It operates as train number 12592 from Yesvantpur Junction to Gorakhpur Junction and as train number 12591 in the reverse direction, serving the states of Karnataka, Andhra Pradesh, Telangana, Maharashtra, Madhya Pradesh & Uttar Pradesh.

 Coaches

 The 12592 / 91 Yesvantpur–Gorakhpur Express has one AC 2-tier, four AC 3-tier, 11 sleeper class, four general unreserved & two SLR (seating with luggage rake) coaches and two high capacity parcel van coaches.
 It carries a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12592 Yesvantpur Junction–Gorakhpur Junction express covers the distance of 2515 km in 45 hours 45 mins (55 km/hr) & in 45 hours 45 mins as the 12591 Gorakhpur Junction–Yesvantpur Junction (55 km/hr).
+The 12592 Yesvantpur Junction–Gorakhpur Junction express covers the distance of 2515 km in 45 hours 45 mins (55 km/h) and in 45 hours 45 mins as the 12591 Gorakhpur Junction–Yesvantpur Junction (55 km/h).

 As the average speed of the train is equal to 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.